jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 y = tf.matmul(x, W) + b
 ```

-We use cross entropy as the cost functions:
+We use cross-entropy as the cost functions:
 ```python
   # The raw formulation of cross-entropy,
   #